ariga/atlas/doc/md/guides/orms/efcore.md

 ---
 id: efcore
-title: Automatic migration planning for Entity Framework Core
+title: Automatic Migration Planning for Entity Framework Core
 slug: /guides/orms/efcore
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ## TL;DR
-* [Entity Framework (EF) Core](https://docs.microsoft.com/en-us/ef/core/) is an object-relational mapping (ORM) for .NET.
+* [Entity Framework (EF) Core](https://docs.microsoft.com/en-us/ef/core/) is an object-relational mapping (ORM) framework for .NET.
-* [Atlas](https://atlasgo.io) is an open-source tool for inspecting, planning, linting and executing schema changes to your database.
+* [Atlas](https://atlasgo.io) is an open-source tool for inspecting, planning, linting, and executing schema changes to your database.
-* Developers using EF Core can use Atlas to automatically plan schema migrations for them, based on the desired state of their schema instead of crafting them by hand.
+* Developers using EF Core can use Atlas to automatically plan schema migrations based on the desired state of their schema instead of crafting them by hand.

-## Automatic migration planning for EF Core
+## Automatic Migration Planning for EF Core

-EF Core is one of the most popular ORM widely used in the .NET community, supported by **Microsoft**.
+EF Core is one of the most popular ORMs widely used in the .NET community, supported by **Microsoft**.
 EF Core allows users to manage their database schemas using its [migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) feature, which is usually sufficient during development and in many simple cases.

 However, there are two well-known issues with EF Core migrations ([efcore#31790](https://github.com/dotnet/efcore/issues/31790)):

 1. The SQL is not visible in merge/pull requests for review purposes.
 2. The designer files repeat the entire schema for each migration.

 Atlas supports SQL-based [versioned migrations](/concepts/declarative-vs-versioned#versioned-migrations) methodology and can automatically plan database schema migrations for developers using EF Core.
 Atlas plans migrations by calculating the diff between the _current_ state of the database, and its _desired_ state.

 In the context of versioned migrations, the current state can be thought of as the database schema that would have been created by applying all previous migration scripts.

-The desired schema of your application can be provided to Atlas via an [External Schema Datasource](/atlas-schema/projects#data-source-external_schema) which is any program that can output a SQL schema definition to stdout.
+The desired schema of your application can be provided to Atlas via an [External Schema Datasource](/atlas-schema/projects#data-source-external_schema), which is any program that can output a SQL schema definition to stdout.

-To use Atlas with EF Core, users can utilize the [EF Core Atlas Provider](https://github.com/ariga/atlas-provider-ef), a .NET tool that can be used to load the schema of a EF Core project into Atlas.
+To use Atlas with EF Core, users can utilize the [EF Core Atlas Provider](https://github.com/ariga/atlas-provider-ef), a .NET tool that can be used to load the schema of an EF Core project into Atlas.

 In this guide, we will show how Atlas can be used to automatically plan schema migrations for EF Core users.

 ## Prerequisites

-* A local project that use EF Core for data access.
+* A local project that uses EF Core for data access.

 If you don't have one, you can use [TodoApi](https://github.com/davidfowl/TodoApi) from David Fowler (Microsoft Engineer for things like ASP.NET, Aspire, and NuGet, among others) as a starting point:

 ```bash
 git clone git@github.com:davidfowl/TodoApi.git